Akron Construction Accident Lawyer

 - Contact an Akron construction accident lawyer – To ensure you have a strong workers’ compensation or personal injury claim, speak to a knowledgeable job site accident attorney.
 They will assess the details of your accident and determine the best course of action in obtaining much-needed compensation for the full extent of your losses.

 As a leading Ohio law firm, we have the knowledge, legal skills, and resources necessary to fight for you.
 We have a reputation for being relentless advocates for injured victims because we do everything within our power to protect their rights and get them the recovery they deserve.
 If we can’t resolve the matter through pre-trial negotiations, we are more than willing to take your case to trial.

-When so much is on the line, contact the dedicated and experienced Akron construction accident attorneys at Slater & Zurz.
+When so much is on the line, contact the dedicated and experienced Akron personal injury lawyers at Slater & Zurz.
 We are here for you when you and your family need us the most.
-You can reach us 24 hours a day, seven days a week online, or by calling our Akron law office at 888.534.4850.
+You can reach us 24 hours a day, seven days a week online or by calling our Akron law office at (330)762-0700.
 Please don’t hesitate.
 The sooner you contact us, the sooner we can begin fighting on your behalf.